blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_03 3.md

 -----
 ## 3.2 Learning Goals
-After reading the suggested textbook section and practicing the problems you should reached the following goals$\ldots$
+After reading the suggested textbook section and practicing the problems you should reached the following goals&hellip;

 - To have a **beginners** experience with computational tools.
 - To have learned **problem solving** and zen-like patience in dealing with scientific software.